-'Time', in this context, can be any interval between events, and is sometimes actually a length or other variable (for example, your event could be passing a red house along a road).
+Note that 'time' in this context can be any interval between events, and is sometimes actually a length or other variable (for example, your event could be how many red houses you pass along a road).
 You will occasionally see the distance between mutated nucleotides along a chromosome modeled with an exponential distribution.
 Very strictly speaking, this should be modeled with a geometric distribution, since the positions are discrete.
 The exponential distribution is not a bad approximation for this.